MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|RestrictOrgIDAccountsSignIns|DWORD|

 ***Value***
-- **1**: Users will not be able to sign-in using their work or school account or organization premium account
+- **1**: Users will be able to select the cloud service of their preference prior to login.

 ## Configure Power Automate for desktop to interact with a corporate proxy server